-Cash provided by financing activities of \$5.7 million for the six nine months ended June 30, 2023 September 30, 2023, was the result of \$4.2 million of net proceeds received from the issuance of Common Stock and warrants issued in the March 2023 Offering, as well as \$1.5 million of net proceeds received from the May 2023 Offering.
+Cash provided by financing activities of \$5.7 million for the nine months ended September 30, 2023, was the result of net proceeds received during the quarter ended March 31, 2023, resulting from the issuance of Common Stock and warrants issued in the March 2023 Offering, as well as \$1.5 million of net proceeds received from the May 2023 Offering.

-Cash provided by financing activities of \$4.3 million for the six nine months ended June 30, 2022 September 30, 2022, was the result of the net proceeds received from the issuance of Common Stock and warrants issued in April 2022 from a private placement of the Company's securities.
+Cash provided by public offering.
+The Company did not have any financing activities of \$4.3 million for during the nine months ended September 30, 2022, was the result of the net proceeds received from the issuance of Common Stock and warrants issued in April 2022 from a private placement of the Company's securities.
+March 31, 2024.